Monday to Friday

 Supple looks forward to stewarding the Mortimer Rare Book Collection into the future, as we transition to a new library building, unite with College Archives and the Sophia Smith Collection, and broaden the voices and perspectives we steward.

 Martin Antonetti brought to Smith his passion for books and manuscripts—from the medieval to the modern—and the desire to share his knowledge about them and enthusiasm for them with others.
-He sought to broaden the reach of the Mortimer Rare Book Room (MRBR), within Smith and beyond; he and associate curator Karen Kukil made approximately seventy class presentations and other lectures each year.
-Antonetti also was the founder and director of the Book Studies Concentration, based in the MRBR , and he taught full-semester courses in the history of the book and in contemporary artists’ books for the Smith Art Department, using materials from the rare book collections.
+He sought to broaden the reach of the Mortimer Rare Book Collection (MRBC), within Smith and beyond; he and associate curator, Karen Kukil, made approximately 70 class presentations and other lectures each year.
+Antonetti taught full-semester courses of the history of the book and contemporary artists’ books for the Smith Art Department using materials from the rare book collections.
+Antonetti was the founder and director of the book studies concentration, based in the former Mortimer Rare Book Room.

 Antonetti has written and lectured on many aspects of book arts, including fine printing, letterforms, bookbinding, and book collecting.
 He came to Smith College from his position as librarian and director of the Grolier Club in New York City, the country’s premiere organization for bibliophiles.
 He also is on the faculties of the University of Virginia’s Rare Book School and the Simmons College Graduate School of Library and Information Science.
 A classicist by training, he received his library degree from Columbia University in New York, where he specialized in rare books and special collections.

 One of Antonetti’s scholarly interests is the work of the 16th-century writing master and printer Ludovico degli Arrighi.
-Antonetti’s research included collaboration with Zoe Mindell, class of 2008, who examined an original manuscript in Madrid while on a break from her Junior Year Abroad in Florence.
-Antonetti’s investigation of Arrighi’s work resulted in the publication of “New Clues to the Early Life of Arrighi” in the summer 2012 issue of The Book Collector.
+Antonetti’s research included collaboration with Zoe Mindell '08, who examined an original manuscript in Madrid while on a break from her Junior Year Abroad in Florence.
+Antonetti’s investigation of Arrighi’s work resulted in the publication of "New Clues to the Early Life of Arrighi" in the Summer 2012 issue of The Book Collector.
 His research on Arrighi continues.
-In July 2016, Antonetti became Director of Distinctive Collections at Northwestern University in Evanston, IL.
+In July 2016, Antonetti became Director of Distinctive Collections at Northwestern University in Evanston, Illinois.

-Cloonan organized “Books Illustrated,” a two-day symposium in 1996, honoring Ruth Mortimer’s work at Smith as a curator, teacher, and collector.
+Cloonan organized “Books Illustrated,” a two-day symposium in 1996, honoring Ruth Mortimer’s work at Smith as a curator, teacher and collector.
 The program included presentations in areas of particular interest to Mortimer by long-time friends and former colleagues.
 An exhibition, “Speakers Illustrated,” highlighted the work of all participants in the symposium.
-A keepsake featured three haiku written by Mortimer and an origami crane, both housed in a box covered with paste papers made by Elisabeth Hyder of Brookfield, MA.
-A printed booklet collected highlights of individual speakers’ talks and panel discussions.
+A symposium keepsake featured three haiku written by Mortimer and an origami crane, both housed in a box covered with paste papers made by Elisabeth Hyder of Brookfield, Massachusetts.
+A printed booklet collected the highlights of individual speakers’ talks as well as panel discussions.

 In 1975 Ruth Mortimer assumed the duties of full-time curator of rare books at Smith.
 During her tenure, Smith’s collections of books and manuscripts grew exponentially both through gifts and with purchases from endowed funds, the first of which was established just two years earlier in 1973.
 Mortimer also negotiated for faculty status for the curator’s position; she was a lecturer in the Art Department.
 The Composition of Books (Art 261a) was a trailblazer in teaching book and illustration history to undergraduates using original materials.
 This seminar was offered from 1978 through the fall of 1993, just two months before Mortimer's death on January 31, 1994.
 The Rare Book Room was named in her honor before her death.